Meghan Markle Decides To Skip Lindo Wing Delivery In Favor Of Windsor-Area Maternity Hospital

 Kate Middleton has faced a great deal of backlash at the idea that just days after having a baby, a woman should look flawless.

-“[Markle doesn’t was to be] primped and blow-dried to within an inch of her life’ immediately after giving birth but wanted to spent the precious time with her newborn.”
+“[Markle doesn’t want to be] primped and blow-dried to within an inch of her life’ immediately after giving birth but wanted to spent the precious time with her newborn.”

 Princess Anne was the first royal to have her baby, son Peter Phillips at the Lindo Wing in 1977, and the rest of the Windsors have followed suit.

-This latest news about Meghan Markle skipping the Lindo Wing, which is nearer to Buckingham Palace contradicts what the maternity staff at St. Mary’s had been told just last month, says The Inquisitr.
+This latest news about Meghan Markle skipping the Lindo Wing, which is nearer to Buckingham Palace, contradicts what the maternity staff at St. Mary’s had been told just last month, says The Inquisitr.
 For some time, Duchess Meghan was reportedly planning to have the royal baby at Surrey’s NHS-run Frimley Park Hospital, which is much closer to their new home in Windsor, but then the staff at St. Mary’s were told not to take vacation during the month of April.

 A source connected to the Lindo Wing says that they all assumed that Markle, who had previously criticized the traditional choice, had changed her mind.